evinaa21/php-link-shortener/README.md

 ---

-## 📁 What Each File Does
+## File Descriptions

-- `redirect.php` — Handles creating and refreshing short links.
+- `redirect.php` — Handles creation and refreshing of short links.
-- `retrieve.php` — Lets you look up the original info from a short code.
+- `retrieve.php` — Retrieves the original parameters from a short code.
-- `data/mappings.txt` — Stores all the mappings.
+- `data/mappings.txt` — Stores all mappings.
 - `data/history.txt` — Stores the history of refreshed codes.
-- `index.html` — Simple web page to use the system.
+- `index.html` — Web interface for the system.
-- `style.css` — Makes the web page look nice.
+- `style.css` — Styles for the web interface.

 ---

-_Made for a junior developer test task!_
+_Made as part of a junior PHP developer test task._